ni/monodrive-documentation/docs/python_client/examples.md

 ### Subscribing to Sensors

-Once the client is connected to the `simulator` object, sensors can be configured and a callback function connected to their output:
+Once the client is connected to the `simulator` object, sensors can be configured and a callback function is connected to their output:

 ```python
 simulator.subscribe_to_sensor('Camera_8000', camera_on_update)